rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-zabbix.rst

 RealOpInsight, and notably:

 + The file *examples/small_hosting_platform.zbx.ngrt4n.xml* containing
-  the configuration describing of our dashboard.
+  the configuration describing a dashboard.
 This dashboard relies on some triggers from the default Zabbix server's monitoring configuration.